Stenoptilodes antirrhina

 Stenoptilodes antirrhina, the snapdragon plume moth, is a moth of the family Pterophoridae.
 It is known from California in the United States, but also from greenhouses in the south-eastern U.S. that have received cuttings of snapdragon from California.

 The wingspan is 15–25 mm.

 The larvae feed on Antirrhinum species (including Antirrhinum majus), as well as Pelargonium x hortorum.
-Young larvae mine the leaves and later burrow into the stem, petioles, flowers or seed pods.
-The development to a full-grown larva takes three to five weeks.
-The species overwinters as an adult.